chevere/docs/components/Filesystem.md

 #### Var contents

 The `var` method retuns a PHP variable.
-If the return value of the PHP file is a serialized string, it will return the unserialized object instance.
+If the return value of the PHP file is a serialized string, it will return the not serialized object instance.

 ```php
 $filePhpReturn->var();